Preamble

 The Empire

-The Ecumenical Empire possesses every power which a human government
+The Ecumenical Empire possesses every power which a human government may possess.

 The jurisdiction of the Ecumenical Empire is universal in space.